Landscapes touched by warfares

 WW II battle memorial in the Dukla pass

 The trail was much less hilly in this part.
-That was reason for heavy fighting in this area.
-WW I trenches were overlayed by WW II trenches and positions for tanks and artillery.
+That was reason for the heavy fighting in this area.
+The WW1 trenches were overlayed by the WW2 trenches and positions for tanks and artillery.
 Traces of shelling were visible along the trail.
-I reached the Dukla pass at about 3:30 pm and was eager to unlock the phone in the museum that I expected is part of the WW II memorial (this was the place where liberation of Czechoslovakia started in 1944 after heavy fighting of the Red Army along with Czechoslovakian exile corps.
+I reached the Dukla pass at about 3:30 pm and was eager to unlock the phone in the museum that I expected was part of the WW2 memorial (this was the place where liberation of Czechoslovakia started in 1944 after heavy fighting of the Red Army along with Czechoslovakian exile corps).
 To my surprise there was no museum at the memorial so I ended feeding me up in a shop on the Slovakian side of the border.
 Two hikers (starting slowly E8 trail) provided me with a piece of bread and told me that the museum is not part of the memorial but is located in a watchtower on the hill.
 I rushed there to come 10 minutes after the closing time (4:30 pm).
-If there was only a sign or anything in the pass or near the main road but every signage pointed only to a watchtower.
+If there was only a sign or anything in the pass or near the main road but every signage pointed only to the watchtower not mentioning the museum.

 1920s Czechoslovakia border pylon